ajupatatero/neurasim/readme.md

 ## 2.Setup
 To install the software please follow the following instructions and commands.
 First of all, clone the git repository to its local folder.
-Then, execute the installer which will install all the missing dependencies, configure the enviorement in case of working in PANDO, and install the fluidnet package.
+Then, execute the installer which will install all the missing dependencies, configure the enviorement, and install the fluidnet package.
 Make sure to specify whether it is a developing setup or not.
 Meaning if the pip install is editable or not.
-As well as, if it is installed on PANDO.

 ```
 cd <path where to clone the repository>

-git clone [--branch <branchname] https://gitlab.com/daep-ia/fluidnet_3.git
+git clone [--branch <branchname] repository

 module load python/3.7